okfn/opendefinition/source/open-definition-dev.markdown

 ##### 2.2.1 Attribution

-If imposed in a non-onerous manner, the **license** *may* require distributed versions of the work to include attribution of contributors, rights holders, sponsors and creators.
+The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors and creators as long as any such prescriptions are not onerous.

 ##### 2.2.2 Integrity